-Bridgehouse Meadows is identified as part of a Green Chain under Policy

-CS12 which continues north east along the railway line from the proposed new station through to the Silwood Estate.
-The whole Development Area falls within an Area of Archaeological Priority under Policy CS16.
+Bridgehouse Meadows is identified as part of a Green Chain under Policy CS12 which continues north east along the railway line from the proposed new station through to the Silwood Estate.
+The whole Development Area falls within an Archaeological Priority area under Policy CS16 and APA 1, Thames Alluvial Floodplain.